smartbalanced-sgc/sgc-dip-engine/README.md

 # SGC Dip Engine v6

 **Purpose:** Daily BUY/WAIT signal generator for a 14-stock DCA portfolio.
-Tells the investor whether today's price is the best entry or if a lower price is more likely than not within 60 days.
+Tells the investor whether today's price is the best entry or if a meaningful dip is likely within 60 days.

 **Live Dashboard:** https://smartbalanced-sgc.github.io/sgc-dip-engine/
-**Schedule:** 9:30 PM BST weekdays (30 min after US market close)
+**Schedule:** 9:30 PM BST weekdays (30 min after US market close) **Monthly deployment:** £500 across 14 stocks per Portfolio Constitution v7

 ---

 ## What This Is

 A Monte Carlo simulation engine that runs 10,000 correlated price paths per stock over a 60-day horizon.
-It combines GARCH volatility forecasting, regime detection, analyst consensus, RSI, insider activity, and AI sentiment to answer one question per stock:

-> "Should I buy today, or is a lower price more likely than not in the next 60 days?"
+For each stock, it finds the dip level that 60% of simulated futures reach.
+If that dip is deep enough to matter (≥3%), it tells you to WAIT.
+If not, it tells you to BUY now.

 The investor DCA's into these 14 stocks monthly regardless.
 The stocks are already chosen by the Portfolio Constitution.
 This engine optimises *entry timing*, not *stock selection*.